AhmedMohamed5393/kortoba-test-be/README.md

-# movies-dashboard-be
+# kortoba-test-be
-Movies Dashboard backend system using Node.js and Nest.js
+Kortoba Test backend system using Node.js and Nest.js

 # note
 1. You will find the needed environmental variables for running the application in .env.sample file but without their values